-2.1 Brief overview of steps to incorporate/constitute each:
+2.1 Brief overview of steps to incorporate/constitute each

-Companies incorporated outside India, desirous of opening a Liaison/Branch office in India have to make an application in prescribed form to the AD Bank, along with prescribed documents including the English version of the certificate of incorporation/registration or Memorandum & Articles of Association attested by Indian

-Embassy/Notary Public in the country of registration and audited balance sheets of the applicant entity for the last few years as prescribed.
+Companies incorporated outside India, desirous of opening a Liaison/Branch office in India have to make an application in prescribed form to the AD Bank, along with prescribed documents including the English version of the certificate of incorporation/registration or Memorandum & Articles of Association attested by Indian Embassy/Notary Public in the country of registration and audited balance sheets of the applicant entity for the last few years as prescribed.

-Incorporation of a company or a Limited Liability Partnership (LLP) in India is an administrative process which takes approximately 15 (fifteen) to 20 (twenty) working days from filing of incorporation related documents ("off the shelf" companies are not recommended in view of related due diligence issues and liabilities).
+Incorporation of a company in India is an administrative process which takes approximately 15 (fifteen) to 20 (twenty) working days from filing of incorporation related documents ("off the shelf" companies are not recommended in view of related due diligence issues and liabilities).
 The MCA21 e-Governance programme by the Government of India has simplified the entire incorporation process and the process may be completed online.
 For the purpose of e-filing forms, a digital signature certificate has to be obtained from the concerned authority without which e-filing cannot be done.
 The purpose of the digital signature is to ensure the security and authenticity of documents filed electronically.
 It generally takes only 1 (one) working day to obtain a digital signature.
-Also, persons seeking appointment as directors of an Indian company or designated partners in the case of an LLP are mandatorily required to obtain director identification number ("DIN") or Designated Partner Identification Number ("DPIN"), respectively. without which such appointment would be invalid.
-The DIN or DPIN, as the case may be, is specific to each individual and there is no requirement of a fresh DIN or DPIN for appointment as a director of other Indian company(ies) or LLP(s).
-A company or LLP incorporated anywhere in India is entitled to carry on business activities throughout India.
+Also, persons seeking appointment as directors of an Indian company are mandatorily required to obtain director identification number ("DIN") without which such appointment would be invalid.
+Allotment of DIN takes approximately 3 (three) to 4 (four) working days.
+The DIN is specific to each individual and there is no requirement of a fresh DIN for appointment as a director of other Indian company/ies.
+A company incorporated anywhere in India is entitled to carry on business activities throughout India.

-Joint ventures other than by way of incorporating a new company (i.e., other than by way of investment in a new company jointly with the Indian partner) may be formalized by way of a simple transfer of shares.
-However, transfer of shares between Resident and Non-Resident needs reporting to the RBI.
-Further, depending on the percentage of foreign direct investment contemplated, prior approval of the concerned ministry/department may be required if the business of the new company falls in a sector, where 100% foreign direct investment is not permitted under the automatic route (i.e., without prior government approval).
+Joint ventures other than by way of incorporating a new company (i.e. other than by way of investment in a new company jointly with the Indian partner) may be formalized by way of a simple transfer of shares.
+However, transfer of shares between Resident and Non-Resident need reporting to the RBI.
+Further, depending on the percentage of foreign direct investment contemplated, prior approval of the concerned ministry/department may be required if the business of the new company falls in a sector, where 100% foreign direct investment is not permitted under the automatic route (i.e. without prior government approval).